Harvard Law School, J.D., 1981

 - 2013 Best Human Interest Essay Award from the State Bar of Texas for “The Inky Blue Water“, published in the Dallas Bar Headnotes in October 2012

 Will Pryor is married to Ellen Smith Pryor, a torts professor at the UNT Dallas College of Law.
-Will and Ellen are the proud parents of Lindsey, an associate in the Dallas office of Vinson & Elkins, and Emily, pursuing a graduate degree in social work from Columbia University.
+Will and Ellen are the proud parents of Lindsey, an associate in the Dallas office of Vinson & Elkins, and Emily, a mental health counselor for middle schoolers (!) at a KIPP charter school in Washington, DC.
 Will was born in Arkansas, grew up in Dallas, and attended public schools in Dallas and Richmond, Virginia, before his opportunity to serve during his final two years of high school as a Congressional Page in the United States House of Representatives.

 In 2006 Will was the Democratic Party nominee for the United States House of Representatives (32nd – Texas).
 He lost!

-Will is an elder at the First Presbyterian Church of Dallas, a volunteer “Big” with Big Brothers & Big Sisters, and serves on the North Texas Board of BBBS and the Board of Ignite, a non-profit, non-partisan organization which encourages young women to engage in politics and pursue elective office.
+Will is an elder at the First Presbyterian Church of Dallas, a volunteer “Big” with Big Brothers & Big Sisters, and serves on the North Texas Board of BBBS.
 Will is currently working on a book about door-to-door campaigning.